 In science, I went to NASA facilities in Houston, Florida and Virginia – seeing the space shuttle Challenger on the launch pad just days before the tragic explosion.
 I went to Fermilab to learn about physics (as a 12 year old) and Super Computing facilities in San Diego and Illinois.
 To learn about government, we visited the White House, the Capitol Building and many different state capitals.

 Somewhere along the way, we realized that the education I was getting from travel was more important than what I was receiving in public schools.
 I was supposed to be in one of the top school districts in the entire United States, but I was bored to tears.
 Public school was basically daycare – an endless series of mindless assignments from teachers who would tell us they were there because they couldn’t get a job doing anything else.
 My father, not one for the following rules, decided it was time for a change.

 I would still continue to be officially enrolled in public school.
 But I would be missing a lot of it.
 My parents would pull me out.
 This was long before “common core” and “No Child Left Behind.”
 It started with my dad taking me on short 2-3 day road trips in the Rocky Mountains.

-But soon, the trips were becoming much longer – up to 6 weeks in the quest of visiting all 50 states.
+But soon, the trips were becoming much longer – up to 6 weeks in the quest of seeing all of America.
 I’d study my public school curriculum in the car, but it could be easily managed in an hour or two.
 Meanwhile, I would have hands on learning.